 One of the most exciting things that sets the individual coverage health reimbursement arrangement (ICHRA) apart from other HRAs is the flexibility to designate different employee classes.

-With the ICHRA, employers can leverage up to11 different employee classes to categorize employees into groups and make it easier to customize benefits.
-When used well, these classes help businesses effectively use their health benefit to attract and retain valuable employees.
+With the ICHRA, employers can leverage up to 11 different employee classes to categorize employees into groups and make it easier to customize benefits.
+When used well, these classes help businesses more effectively use their health benefit to attract and retain valuable employees.

 What is an ICHRA?

-An ICHRA is an employee benefit that allows organizations of all sizes to reimburse employees on a pre-tax basis for individual health insurance premiums and qualifying out-of-pocket medical expenses.
+An ICHRA is an employee benefit that allows organizations of all sizes to reimburse employees on a pre-tax basis for individual health insurance premiums and other qualifying out-of-pocket medical expenses listed in IRS Publication 502.
 Reimbursements are free from income tax for employees as long as their health insurance plan meets minimum essential coverage (MEC).

-ICHRAs provide significant health savings for small to mid-sized businesses that can't afford to offer their employees a traditional group health plan.
+ICHRAs are an excellent option for small to mid-sized businesses that want to avoid the complexity, participation requirements, or cost of a traditional group health plan.

 They’re also an attractive option for employers that want more health benefit flexibility because they allow employers to set their own allowance amount and let employees choose which healthcare expenses they’d like to use their allowance on.

 For example, your organization might be most concerned about hiring and keeping full-time employees.
-In this case, your health benefits budget would be used most effectively if you decided to offer your ICHRA only to eligible employees in the “full-time” class.
+In this case, you can use your health benefits budget most effectively by offering your ICHRA only to eligible employees in the “full-time” class.

 Or, as is the case with many businesses now, your organization may be fully remote.
-This means you might have employees in another state where health benefits are more expensive.
+This means you might have employees in another geographic location or state where health benefits are more expensive.

-In this case, you could structure eligibility to offer one specific ICHRA allowance to those in the “in-state” class of employees, and a different allowance amount to the “out-of-state” employee class.
+In this case, you could structure your benefit to offer one specific ICHRA allowance to those in the “in-state” class of employees and a different allowance amount to the “out-of-state” employee class.

-With this added flexibility, your ICHRA will better serve your overall goal controlling your budget as well as hiring and retaining employees.
+With this added flexibility, your ICHRA will better serve your overall goal of controlling your budget and hiring and retaining employees.

 Which employee classes are available with an ICHRA?

-An ICHRA allows employers to use 11 different classes of employees:
+An ICHRA allows employers to use 11 different classes of employees1.

-- Full-time employees: Employers can choose whether they define “full-time employment” as averaging 30 hours or more a week, or as averaging 40 hours or more a week.
+- Full-time employees: Employers can choose whether they define full-time employment as averaging 30 hours or more per week or as averaging 40 hours or more each week.

-- If you’re using your ICHRA to satisfy the employer mandate, you must consider full-time employees as those who average at least 30 hours a week.
+- If you’re using your ICHRA to satisfy the employer mandate, you must consider full-time employees as those who average at least 30 hours per week.

-- Part-time employees: Employers can choose whether to define “part-time employment” as averaging under 40 hours a week or as averaging under 30 hours a week.
+- Part-time employees: Employers can choose whether to define part-time employment as averaging under 40 hours per week or as averaging under 30 hours per week.

-- Seasonal employees: This type of employee is hired into a position on a short-term basis.
+- Seasonal employees: You hire this type of employee on a short-term basis.

-- Temporary employees of staffing firms: These employees provide temporary services for the organization, but are formally employed through a staffing firm.
+- Temporary employees of staffing firms: These employees provide temporary services for the organization, but a staffing firm formally employs them, not the organization.

-- Salaried employees: Salaried employees are those who are paid on an annual basis and aren't eligible for overtime pay.
+- Salaried employees: Salaried employees are those who are paid a predetermined amount of money on a weekly or less frequent pay period.

-- Hourly employees: Hourly workers, or non-salaried workers, are paid on an hourly basis and can earn overtime.
+- Hourly employees: Hourly workers, or non-salaried workers, are paid a predetermined hourly rate for the exact amount of time they work each pay period.

 - Employees covered under a collective bargaining agreement: These employees have entered into a written agreement between the organization and their trade union on the conditions of employment, rate of pay, hours of work, and other working conditions.